-Nonsteroidal anti-inflammatory drugs (NSAIDs) are a type of medicine commonly taken for pain relief or to reduce fever or inflammation.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are a type of medicine commonly taken to relieve pain or to reduce fever or inflammation.

 Generics like ibuprofen or naproxen are also considered NSAIDs.

-NSAIDs are available as both a prescription from your health care provider or over the counter (OTC), which means that you do not need a prescription to
+NSAIDs are available as either a prescription from your health care provider or over the counter (OTC), which means that you do not need a prescription to take them.

 There are also medications that are combined with an NSAID.
 If you take an OTC NSAID and a prescription NSAID at the same time, you may increase your chance of side effects.1